 Sleep is a powerful piece of the stress reduction puzzle.
 Like a corner or an edge piece, which helps bring it all together.
 Cortisol and other hormones become seriously imbalanced when we are chronically stressed.
 Many people experience the inability to fall asleep or waking during the night, or both.
 This can even affect our weight management.

 The easiest way to help regulate sleep, and thus reduce feelings of stress, is to stick to a schedule.
 This can be so challenging sometimes, especially when it seems amazing to sleep until noon on weekends.
 Keeping a regular sleep-wake cycle will help to reduce cortisol production.
 This can also help increase melatonin production, meaning better sleep.
 Getting to sleep around 10pm is the best when we’re trying to reset our stress response.
 We can simply try going to bed one hour earlier for a week to see a fast difference in our stress levels.

 If you’ve seen any of my writings before, then you know I’m an herbal medicine fanatic.
 I first got introduced to herbs in university.
 It was there I discovered that nettle leafs, when consumed as a tea, could help with my seasonal allergies.

 I’m a big researcher of herbs aimed at hormonal balance, mood balance, digestive balance, and stress reduction.
+For example, adaptogens are a class of herbs that help manage the body’s stress response and reduce chronic stress.
 Here’s a short list of some of my favorite medicinal herbs that will help us on our journey to learn how to reduce stress:

 - Holy Basil, also known as Tulsi: great as a tea, helpful in reducing stress response and uplifting mood